-When a student has a dental or medical appointment, parents must enter the appointment using the Skyward application.
+When a student has a dental or medical appointment, parents must enter the appointment using the Skyward Family

+Access application.
 The student, upon return to school, must bring a note from his/her health care provider verifying the appointment.
-Medical and dental notes must be turned in to the attendance office within two (2) weeks in order to fully excuse the absence.
+Medical and dental notes must be turned in to the attendance office in order to fully excuse the absence.
 Students must sign out/in through the attendance office.